swipswaps/objectiv-analytics/bach/docs/source/bach/examples.rst

 on the Database, until `df.to_pandas()` is called.
 The DataFrame operations merely change the symbolic representation of the data in the DataFrame and its Series.

-The call to `df.to_pandas()` here is merely for demonstration purposes, in situations with bigger datasets it should be avoided until the data is needed as it will query the database and transfer all data.
+The call to `df.to_pandas()` here is merely for demonstration purposes, in situations with bigger data sets it should be avoided until the data is needed as it will query the database and transfer all data.